GFDRR/risk-data-library.github.io/schemas.md

 ## The full schema

-The risk data schema comprises schema for hazard, exposure, vulnerability and loss data - all connected by a series of common tables.
+The risk data schema describes consistent and connected storage for hazard, exposure, vulnerability and loss data.
+For the first time, all four data components for a risk analysis can be stored in a single database.

 ![keys6](/assets/images/edr/all-cf-keys6-2020-02-06.png "keys6")